Kaizen: The Culture of Continuous Improvement

 In September 1955, Japanese executives officially started visiting the United States as one of the initiatives of the Japan Productivity Center.
 Integrating the American way of doing business with a humanized approach eventually pushed Japanese companies into worldwide competitiveness.
 During the 1980’s, management consultant Masaaki Imai worked with Taiichi Ohno to spread the message of the Toyota Production System (TPS), a result of several years of continuous improvements.

-Considered as the Father of Kaizen, Masaaki Imai globally introduced kaizen as a systematic management methodology in Kaizen: The Key to Japan’s Competitive Success (1986).
+Considered the Father of Kaizen, Masaaki Imai globally introduced kaizen as a systematic management methodology in Kaizen: The Key to Japan’s Competitive Success (1986).
 Today, organizations across different industries adopt kaizen as a part of their core values and practice continuous improvement on a day-to-day basis with concepts from six sigma and lean.
 It is also used with other analytical frameworks such as SWOT.

 “Kaizen is everyday improvement—every day is a challenge to find a better way of doing things.
 It needs tremendous self-discipline and commitment.”